92386682/Workshop_Task_2/README.md

 It was around this time that the code completely stopped running.
 After two hours troubleshooting, eventually I used ChatGPT for the first time in this course, with the prompt “why is this code not working”, followed by the full code.
 It identified a fullstop that was placed where a comma should have been in the setTimeout function that, as well as recommending a more condensed format for the same function.
 After a fair degree of experimentation, the dynamic growth of each branch at the end of the previous once was accomplished by a simple if() statement relating to branch length, and dynamic growth speeds achieved by the utilising Javascripts inbuilt frameCount to determind the length of the line, and putting the actual branching portion of the code behind ‘if (len > 160) {“.
 By dividing this count, the speed of the trees growth varies greater.
-Writing retrospectively, it was around this time the code stopped addressing the workshop task itself, and as such at time of writing I’ve gone in and replaced the frameCount with 'setInterval (() => {
+Writing retrospectively, it was around this time the code stopped addressing the workshop task itself, and as such at time of writing I’ve gone in and replaced the frameCount with

+``setInterval (() => {
   counter++
 }, 1000 / 100);'
 Additionally, as an endstate, I included
 'if (counter > 5000) {
-      noLoop ()'
+      noLoop ()``
 Functionally, these accomplish similar goals, with the benefit that the code wouldn't just run until the software crashed.